gar1t/gage-save/tests/lib-run-config.md

 to a destination directory according to opdef config paths.

 Create a function that copies `target_dir` and applies config to its files according to opdef config paths.
+It prints the diffs of applied config.

     >>> def apply(config, paths):
     ...     from gage._internal.types import OpDef